-There are 74 NRICH Mathematical resources connected to Interactivities, you may find related items under Information and Communications Technology.Broad Topics > Information and Communications Technology > Interactivities
+There are 72 NRICH Mathematical resources connected to Interactivities, you may find related items under Physical and Digital Manipulatives.Broad Topics > Physical and Digital Manipulatives > Interactivities

 Mathmo is a revision tool for post-16 mathematics.
 It's great installed as a smartphone app, but it works well in pads and desktops and notebooks too.
 Give yourself a mathematical workout!